 At Experian, one of our priorities is consumer credit and finance education.
 This post may contain links and references to one or more of our partners, but we provide an objective view to help you make the best decisions.
 For more information, see our Editorial Policy.

 In this article:

 Between gift buying and travel, the holiday season can be particularly expensive.
 This year is a little different due to the ongoing pandemic, but many families are still making do even if it means skipping in-person festivities.
-It could impact spending as well—an Experian survey found that households expected to spend an average of $1,649 last holiday season, a sum that may dip this year.
+It's even having an effect on how people plan to pay for their purchases—an Experian survey found that more than 57% of shoppers tend to use credit cards instead of cash when holiday shopping this year, an 8 percentage point increase over last year.
 As you plan your holiday purchases, don't forget about the many protections and benefits that you could be eligible for if you use a credit card rather than a debit card or cash.

 Product-Related Purchase Protections

 Here are some of the protections you might receive if you purchase a product or gift with your credit card:

 - Return protection: Some retailers extend their return periods during the holidays, but that's not always the case.
 Fortunately, many credit cards offer return protection, which allows you to return and get a refund on eligible purchases even if the merchant doesn't accept a return.
 The benefit usually extends your return period to 60 or 90 days after a purchase and may be limited to $250 to $500 per claim.
 Some purchases might not be eligible, such as jewelry, animals or plants, and you may need to pay for return shipping.